dreinosos/dreinosos/README.md

 Hi, I'm **Danny Reinoso**, a Project Administrator and Data Analyst based in Vancouver, BC.

-I have 8+ years of experience managing project documentation, supporting engineering and mining teams, and building business intelligence reports using tools like **Power BI**, **Excel**, and **SQL**.
+I have experience managing project documentation, supporting engineering and mining teams, and building business intelligence reports using tools like **Power BI**, **Excel**, and **SQL**.
 I'm currently preparing for the **PL-300 certification** and open to career opportunities in data, admin coordination, or IT support roles.

 > _“Efficiency is doing things right.
 Effectiveness is doing the right things.”_ — Peter Drucker